maresverbrugge/BORN2BEROOT/README.md

 ## Setting Up Your VM
 I followed [this link](https://www.brianlinkletter.com/2012/10/installing-debian-linux-in-a-virtualbox-virtual-machine/) to set up my VM.
+At Codam, you need to set up your machine at storage/goinfre/your_intra_name because you need quite a lot of space.
+🚨 That "goinfre" folder is connected to a certain Mac so as long as you're working on this amazing project, you're stuck at one computer.
+Unless you want to keep installing you're VM over and over again, of course!

 ## LVM / Partitions
 To set up the encrypted partitions, I followed my friend Arrtthhuur's tutorial.
 Yes, you might want to use it too, but ONLY if you promise to ⭐️ his repo!
 His magic🧙🏻‍♂️ can be found [here](https://github.com/Arrtthhuur/Born2beRoot/blob/main/lvm/README.md#section).